danmrichards/NotAFramework/README.md

 This is not a framework, this is something to get things done in PHP.

-This package uses a few community packages to provide just enough functionality to do something useful.
-For example filp/whoops is used for error handling, symfony/http-foundation is used for HTTP and phroute/phroute for routing (among others).
+This thing uses a few community packages to provide just enough functionality to do something useful.

+For example [Whoops](https://github.com/filp/whoops) is used for error handling, [HttpFoundation](symfony/http-foundation) is used for HTTP and [PHRoute](https://github.com/mrjgreen/phroute) for routing.
+To name but a few.

 ## Installation

 For the moment just clone the repo.
-Packagist will come soon...or when I get around to it.
+Composer will come soon...or when I get around to it.

 ## Tests